 Safety and Security

-Lambeth Country Show, south London’s biggest free community festival, over two-days attracts up to 150,000 people from across London to Brockwell Park.
+Lambeth Country Show, south London’s biggest free community festival, attracts over 100,000 people from across London to Brockwell Park.

 Ensuring public safety is a crucial element in event planning in London and the Lambeth Country Show is no exception.

-The decision to erect a perimeter fence and bag searches on entry was taken after specific advice from the Metropolitan Police and other members of the borough’s Safety Advisory Group.
+The decision to erect a perimeter fence and bag searches on entry was taken after specific advice from the borough’s Safety Advisory Group.
 This was based on an assessment of the ‘disorder and violence’ at the 2017 Lambeth Country Show.

 Further, the Council’s insurer has requested these additional measures in order to insure the event.
 The current national terrorism threat level has also had to be taken into account.
 The new measures should not impact on people’s enjoyment of the Country Show and will ensure public safety.